deKeijzer/KB-74-OPSCHALER/Personal_folders/Brian/portfolio.md

 Other contributions to the project / learning progress, worth mentioning.

 ### GitHub
-Introduced the group to GitHub and made some resources for them that help them with their setup and usage.
+Introduced the group to GitHub and made some resources that help with the setup and usage of GitHub at the datascience server.

 * Setup a GitHub environment for the project: [link](https://github.com/deKeijzer/KB-74-OPSCHALER)
 * Made a README for the project members containing information on how to setup GitHub on the datascience server, plus general important information about the project: [link](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/README.md)